 1) SmartPhone Industry

 Apple has a reputation for selling its mobile phones at high prices and with high-quality standards.
 As a result, the brand is deemed superior and recognized as a top player in the industry.
-This pricing applies when the product is one-of-a-kind and has no comparable substitutes, and is considered to be of superior quality and luxury.
+This pricing applies when the product is one-of-a-kind has no comparable substitutes, and is considered to be of superior quality and luxury.

 2) Diamonds